Provision users & groups with SCIM

 Step 1: Enabling provisioning in Notion

-• Go to Settings and Members tab, then select the Identity & Provisioning tab.
+• Go to Settings & members, then select the Identity & provisioning tab.

 • Scroll down to the SAML Single sign-on (SSO) section.